Meet the Good Carbs!

 - Up with the veggies: Eat plenty of vegetables throughout the day and fill half your plate with vegetables during your meals.

-- Consume nuts, seeds and nut butters and spreads in moderation.
-While they are very nutritious, they're also high in calories.
+- Consume nuts, seeds, and nut butters in moderation.
+While they are very nutritious, they’re also high in calories.

 - Try to avoid processed foods and snacks as much as possible.